AG POLICY COMMITTEE

-THEREFORE BE IT RESOLVED, the NDSA supports legislation or legal actions that would initiate a no-trespass law on ag property.
+THEREFORE BE IT RESOLVED, the NDSA supports legislation or legal actions that would initiate a no-trespass law on private property.

-WILD AND SCENIC RIVER DESIGNATION - 14 (AP)
+WILD & SCENIC RIVER DESIGNATION - 23 (AP)

-WHEREAS, wild and scenic designations would curtail grazing and mineral development, stop range improvements, require relocation of homesteads and have a severe and depressing economic hardship on affected producers.
+WHEREAS, wild and scenic designations would curtail grazing and mineral development, stop range improvements, require relocation of homesteads and create severe economic hardship for affected producers.

 THEREFORE BE IT RESOLVED, the NDSA opposes any such federal and/or state designation of any portion of a river or stream in the state of North Dakota.

-WHEREAS, certain groups are now proposing wilderness designation on the National Grasslands in North Dakota; and
+WHEREAS, certain groups have proposed wilderness designation on the National Grasslands in North Dakota; and

-WHEREAS, this proposal will require acquisition of private and state lands which are within the boundaries of these proposed "wilderness" areas; and
+WHEREAS, these proposals would require acquisition of private and state lands, which are within the boundaries of the proposed “wilderness” areas; and

-WHEREAS, many thousands of acres of privately owned minerals underlie these lands, which may be legally explored and developed regardless of surface ownership; and
+WHEREAS, many thousands of acres of privately owned minerals underlie these lands and may be legally explored and developed regardless of surface ownership; and

-WHEREAS, being developed agricultural lands, which were once in private ownership, do not meet the conditions and criteria in the 1964 Wilderness Act, as well as not being a legal use under the Bankhead Jones Act; and
+WHEREAS, as developed agricultural lands, which were once in private ownership, these lands do not meet the conditions and criteria in the 1964 Wilderness Act, and this is not a legal use under the Bankhead Jones Act; and

-WHEREAS, present legal use of these lands would be severely curtailed to the detriment of the local and state economies if such wilderness designation was made.
+WHEREAS, the present legal use of these lands would be severely curtailed to the detriment of the local and state economies if such a wilderness designation was made.